 Before diving into aluminum’s ability to conduct electricity, it’s essential to understand what electrical conductivity is.
 Electrical conductivity refers to the ability of a material to allow the flow of electric current.
-Materials that conduct electricity well, such as metals, are called conductors.
+Materials that carry electric current well, such as metals, are called conductors.
 Conductors have free electrons that move easily through the material when an electrical potential (voltage) is applied.
-The better the material is at allowing this flow of electrons, the better conductor it is.
+The better the material is at allowing this flow of electrons, the better a conductor it is.

 Conversely, materials that do not conduct electricity are called insulators.
 Insulators have tightly bound electrons that are not free to move, preventing the flow of electricity.
 Common insulators include rubber, plastic, and glass.